/ astro-integrations / How to Use Vercel with Astro: Complete Guide

 Production Tips

-Use ISR for semi-dynamic content.
-Incremental Static Regeneration lets you serve cached static pages while revalidating in the background.
-Great for content that updates occasionally.
+1. Reach for ISR before full on-demand rendering.
+Incremental Static Regeneration lets you serve cached pages while revalidating in the background.
+For content that updates occasionally it is far cheaper than rendering on every request.

-Keep functions small.
-Each server-rendered page becomes a serverless function.
-Avoid importing heavy dependencies in SSR pages to keep cold starts fast.
+• Keep functions small.
+Each on-demand route becomes a Vercel Function.
+Avoid importing heavy dependencies in on-demand pages to keep cold starts fast.

 Alternatives to Consider